-- Werknemersverzekering (Employee Social Security) is restricted to employees; benefits are related to the level of pay earned, and are payable in the event of loss of income due to illness (after two years), permanent disability for work, and unemployment.
+- Werknemersverzekering (employee social security) is restricted to employees; benefits are related to the level of pay earned, and are payable in the event of loss of income due to illness (after 2 years), permanent disability for work, and unemployment.

 National Social Security

 Algemene Kinderbijslagwet – AKW (General Child Benefit Act)

 Offers parents a contribution towards the costs of raising and caring for children aged up to 18 years.
 How much child benefit a person receives depends on the age of the child.

 Algemene nabestaandenwet – ANW (National Survivor Benefits Act)

 Offers financial support from the government for people whose partner has died, and for children who are orphaned.